cdutboy928/notes/done_todo.md

   * vim note skills
   * nerdtree skills
   * git on phone
   * github space limitation? using Dropbox for resources?
+How much?